gotexis/showcase/README.md

 Demo projects by Exis Zhang
 =============================

-A collection of codes built written by Exis throughout the days.
+A collection of codes by Exis

 ### Structure

 * React
     * [React messages app](./react/pinx_message)
         * To run: `npm i && npm start`
-        * Note: this project was extracted from a full-stack one, therefore I am still trying to restructure API into hardcoded data for demo purpose.
+        * Note: this project was extracted from a full-stack one, therefore I am still converting API (WebSocket) into hardcoded data for demo purpose.

 ### Skills
 * Languages